vishnunv0911/PrDb/README.md

 # PrDb
 A protein sequence fetching and database-building tool

+### NOTE
+Currently optimized to work with IAV subtypes and their respective protein sequences.
+Certain functions may not work accurately for other organisms.

 ### Introduction

 The PRDB (Protein Retrieval Database) program is designed to fetch protein sequences of Influenza A Virus (IAV) from the NCBI database using taxonomic IDs.
 This manual provides instructions on how to use the program effectively.